 A Dependent Care Flexible Spending Account pays for incurred eligible child care expenses (up to attainment of age 13).
 It can also be used to pay for eligible adult dependent care expenses for any dependent living with you who is physically or mentally unable to take care of himself or herself and whom you claim as a dependent for tax purposes.
 Examples of eligible expenses include day care centers, in-home dependent care, nursery school, and adult day care expenses.
 The expenses must be necessary to enable one or both parents to work, look for employment, or go to school on a full-time basis.
 For information on eligible dependent care FSA expenses, refer to the list of IRS eligible expenses (PDF).

 You set aside money from each paycheck to be directed to a health care and/or dependent care FSA.
 The amount you choose to contribute depends on the expenses you expect to incur from the date your enrollment in the plan is effective through December 31 of the current calendar year.
 The money set aside is deducted from your paycheck on a pre-tax basis, which lowers your taxable income.
 Once enrolled, you will be issued a benefits card from EBPA with a MasterCard logo that can be used to pay for eligible expenses at the point of purchase.
-Once you enroll, you can view your account transactions by logging on to www.ebpabenefits.com or calling EBPA's member services department at 888.678.3457.
-You can request an additional benefits card for your spouse (as defined by the IRS) by completing the Additional Benefits Card Request Form (PDF) and submitting it directly to EBPA.
+Once you enroll, you can view your account transactions by logging on to www.ebpabenefits.com (go to Sign In; then use The New School as the Employer name.
+Click on Flexible Spending Accounts; then register or log in.)
+You can also call EBPA's member services department at 888.678.3457.
+You can also request an additional benefits card for your spouse (as defined by the IRS) by completing the Additional Benefits Card Request Form and submitting it directly to EBPA.